International Straight to Teaching

-Straight to Teaching is a tailor-made professional development programme enabling valued school staff all over the world to meet the English Teachers’ Standards and to be awarded Qualified Teacher Status (QTS) without leaving their current international school*.
+Straight to Teaching is a tailor-made professional development programme enabling valued school staff all over the world to prepare evidence to meet the English Teachers’ Standards and apply for Qualified Teacher Status (QTS*) without leaving their current international school**

 Why choose Straight to Teaching?

 The programme helps International school leaders take control of their teacher shortages by upskilling and retaining trusted school staff, including unqualified teachers and teaching assistants.